 Over 9.5 cu ft Capacity Units Can Be Hard to Turn

 Most tumbler-style composters are designed for capacities of 9.5 cubic feet or less.
 This is because a bigger drum is harder to spin when it’s full.
 Larger capacity spinning composters are available, however, which use a mechanical aid (like a rod and gear system) for turning the drum.
+Smaller models are generally easy to turn.

 Different Models Of Compost Tumblers: Comparisons, Pros & Cons